brihernandez/TinyCombatTools/readme.md

 }
 ```

 Multiple asset bundles can be used if so desired.
 On game start, this mod will now load the `assets` bundle and any assets inside of it.
-Notice that once the assets have been exported, an `assetlist.json` will have also been created.
+Once the assets have been exported, an `assetlist.json` will have also been created.
 This file contains all the directories that can be referenced in the JSON data files.

 A typical `assetlist.json` will look something like this: